 Resiliency is a highly prevalent topic in today’s culture, as there is an increased understanding that mindset impacts wellbeing.
 Additionally, as work and life demands have increased in our fast paced society, resiliency has become an important part of the solution to decrease stress.

 In the context of this article, resiliency is defined as the ability to bounce back after challenges and cope well with adversity.
+It is also a backbone of the NASM Wellness Coach curriculum.
 It’s also defined as a state of being, and not a set trait.
 This is an important distinction to make because some individuals inaccurately think resiliency is a permanent trait; you either have it or you don’t.

 The truth is that resiliency is a choice.
 When stressful situations emerge, we choose how we look at them and if we want to respond in an adaptive way or not.
 We have probably all seen individuals respond out of proportion to a small stressor that occurred.
 Similarly, we have all seen or heard about someone who handled a life crisis with ease.
 The common denominator in both situations is mindset, or how a person thinks about and perceives their experiences.
 When people are resilient, they tend to have a more positive outlook when stressful situations arise; they are open to learning from mistakes and stay committed to continuing forward towards their goals despite obstacles.

 The good news is that resilience-based thinking can be learned.
 Anyone who might not incorporate this as easily as others can learn how to cultivate more of this type of thinking into their daily life.
 By refining this skill over time, individuals can improve how they respond to stress and overcome challenges.
 Even better news is that the more we practice it, the better we get during times when we need it the most.
 The reason this occurs is best explained by author Rick Hanson in his book, “Hardwiring Happiness”.
 The book educates readers on how they can strengthen different neural pathways and rewire the way they think and respond to stress.